Arts & Culture Days

 StoryWalks are installed on the Henderson Recreation Centre walking trail:

 What’s a story walk?
 A StoryWalk is an innovative way for children – and adults – to enjoy stories in the great outdoors.
 Pages from a children’s book are hung or attached to wooden stakes along a path outdoors.
 As you stroll down the trail, you’ll go from page to page, enjoying the story along with a walk in nature.
+StoryWalks will be displayed during daylight hours and will be not be displayed in wet weather.
 Thanks to gvpl.ca.

 - August 12th-30th: